unisi-tech/unisi/README.md

 ### Popup windows ###
 They are intended for non-blocking displaying of error messages and informing about some events, for example, incorrect user input and the completion of a long process on the server.
 ```
-Info(info_message, *someGUIforUpdades)
+Info(info_message, *UnitforUpdades)
-Warning(warning_message, *someGUIforUpdades)
+Warning(warning_message, *UnitforUpdades)
-Error(error_message, *someGUIforUpdades)
+Error(error_message, *UnitforUpdades)
 ```
-They are returned by handlers and cause appearing on the top screen colored rectangles window for 3 second. someGUIforUpdades is optional GUI enumeration for updating.
+They are returned by handlers and cause appearing on the top screen colored rectangles window for 3 second.
+UnitforUpdades is optional Unit enumeration for updating on GUI client side.

 For long time processes it is possible to create Progress window.
 It is just call user.progress in any async handler.
 Open window